discreetlogcontracts/dlcspecs/ECDSA-adaptor.md

   - Check `adaptor_sig` passes `ecdsa_adaptor_verify`.
   - Check that `ecdsa_adaptor_decrypt` yields `signature`.
   - Check that  `ecdsa_adaptor_recover` recovers `decryption_key`.
 - `recovery`: These test only the key recovery function.
-The recovery function should recovery the correct decryption key.
+The recovery function should recover the correct decryption key.

 These should fail only when `error` is set in the test vector.